eawag-rdm/openpyxl_date-handling-test/README.md

 1. `datetest.py write` writes testdates into `testdates_<pyxl_version>_wr.xlsx`
 2. Open `testdates_<pyxl_version>_wr.xlsx` with Excel and immediatel save it as `testdates_<pyxl_version>_wr_saved.xlsx`$
-3. `datetest.py read` reads the previously generated xlsx file and writes the reead values back, but into new columns.
+3. `datetest.py read` reads the previously generated xlsx file and writes the read values back, but into new columns.

 Results in `testdates_<pyxl_version>_wr_saved_rew.xlsx`

 ![**Excel Interrupt V.2.4.5**: Same botched results as Roundtrip above](./xl_interrupt_2.4.5.png)

 ![**Excel Interrupt V.2.5.0**: Same botched results as above, except that now also the 1900-01-01 is changed to Jan.
 0th and midnight is changed to "invalid" in the columns that were initially written correctly ](./xl_interrupt_2.5.0.png)